Primer on Tax Breaks for Georgia’s Senior Taxpayers

 With a mix of Georgia laws governing tax breaks for senior taxpayers, we at Redwood want to provide a quick guide on what retirement income can and cannot be excluded from taxation.

 Since 1990, the Georgia Retirement Income Exclusion has allowed Georgia residents who are 62 years of age and older or permanently and totally disabled to exclude some retirement income from taxation.
 For 2010 and 2011, eligible taxpayers can exclude $35,000 of unearned income (interest, dividends, capital gains, pensions and annuities) and $4,000 of earned income (salary and business income) on their state income taxes.
-House Bill 1055, signed in 2010, increases the amount of retirement income not subject to Georgia income tax.
+House Bill 1055, signed in 2010, and revised again in 2012 increases the amount of retirement income not subject to Georgia income tax.
 Retirement income includes – but is not limited to— IRA withdrawals, interest, dividend, rent and royalty income, capital gains, pensions, annuities, other unearned income and up to $4,000 of earned income.

 Retirement income exceeding the maximum exclusion will be taxed at regular income tax rates that top out at 6 percent.
 Additionally, Social Security income is exempt from state taxes in Georgia.